Konstantin Kalinin

 The right way to approach this Herculean task is to establish a Security Office Center (SOC) that functions as a command center analyzing every little bit of information produced by your neobank digital infrastructure.

-Now, some companies implement enterprise security information and event management (SIEM) software for these purposes.
+Now, some financial institutions implement enterprise security information and event management (SIEM) software for these purposes.
 However, it’s better to build your own security toolchain using a combination of custom-built solutions and tools from trusted vendors.

 For example, NuBank uses AWS Lambda to create an army of bots capable of protecting against fraud, hacking, and other common threats.
 With this approach, you, so to speak, break down your neobank’s monolithic security into microservices because every bot has limited access to a specific module and, if compromised, can’t bring down the whole system.